santhoshgits/FLAPP/README.md

 FLAPP requires PDB files of all input binding sites in a single directory.
 For the sake of explanation, i have added 200 ATP binding sites in the folder 'BindingSites'.

-FLAPP next requires a tab separated file list that contains what pairs of site have to aligned.
+FLAPP next requires a tab separated file that contains what pairs of site have to aligned.
 Please refer to 'Pairs.txt' for the structure.
-Make sure the input present in Pairs.txt is also present in the 'BindingSites' folder.
+Make sure the inputs present in Pairs.txt is also present in the 'BindingSites' folder.

-An 200-against-200 sites will generate 40,000 pairwise comparisons as seen in Pairs.txt
+An 200-against-200 sites will generate 40,000 pairwise comparisons as seen in Pairs.txt.

 ## STEP-1: Converting input binding site in to python objects (byte stream)
 ### python CreateVector.py Argunemt-1 Argument-2

 Usage: python CreateVector.py BindingSites SiteVector

-1. **Argument-1 -** Provide the folder containing our binding site as the first argument to this script
+1. **Argument-1 -** Provide the folder name that contain our binding sites as the first argument to this script

-2. **Argument-2 -** Specify the folder that will store the
+2. **Argument-2 -** Specify the folder that will store the binarised output.

 ## STEP-2: Running the actual FLAPP program